dfoakdancj/value_guided_data_filtering/ablation_data_ratio/Readme.md

 ### Discussion

 The results show that having more source domain transitions is beneficial when the number of target domain transitions is the same.
-This validates the ability of value_guided_data_filtering to fully leverage the source domain transitions and suggests that it is a promising approach for reinforcement learning in scenarios where data from the source domain is abundant.
+This validates the ability of VGDF to fully leverage the source domain transitions and suggests that it is a promising approach for reinforcement learning in scenarios where data from the source domain is abundant.